 German Research Center for Artificial Intelligence (DFKI) Lab Lower Saxony

 The work of DFKI Laboratory, Lower Saxony is closely aligned with Osnabrück University’s AI-Campus, and was founded by the German Research Center for Artificial Intelligence (DFKI) in 2019.
 An extramural research institute located on two sites in Osnabrück and Oldenburg, it engages in research on the fundamental principles of AI and the transfer of AI methods to applications used in society and in trade and industry.
-In support of its activities, the two DFKI research areas had grown to a total of 65 scientists and scholars by the end of 2021, and will grow further in the foreseeable future.
-To accommodate this growth, it is anticipated that the DKFI in Osnabrück will move to a new site in a renovated historical building, the centrally located former railway roundhouse, or Ringlokschuppen, at the start of 2023.
-The building will provide a creative atmosphere for research projects as well as AI-related startups.
+In support of its activities, the two DFKI research areas had grown to a total of 65 scientists and scholars, and will grow further in the foreseeable future.
+To accommodate this growth, the DKFI in Osnabrück moved to a new site in a renovated historical building, the centrally located former railway roundhouse, or Ringlokschuppen.
+It provides a creative atmosphere for research projects as well as AI-related startups.

 The degree to which the research fields of the AI-Campus and the DFKI-Lab Lower Saxony are interlinked is also reflected in the fact that the two research group leaders are both professors who teach and research at Osnabrück University.
 Plans are being drawn up for additional research groups at the Osnabrück site to expand the DFKI-Lab Lower Saxony.